ristic93/frontend-mentor-2/README.md

-# frontend-mentor-2
+# Frontend Mentor - Social media dashboard

-### A social media dashboard made with React.js & Tailwind-CSS for frontend mentor challenges.
-Used Vite.js as module bundler.
+### This is a solution for Social media dashboard page challenge on Frontend Mentor.
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+Made with React.js & Tailwind-CSS used Vite.js as module bundler.
 Responsive for mobile devices and also done dark & light mode.

 ## live:https://social-media-dashboard93.netlify.app/